 Dan Seder 24:11

 That's great.
 Maybe I'll take the first stab, and then we can pass it along.
-You know, primarily in the stock component of our portfolio, clients will generally have a component of stocks and a component of bonds, or equities and fixed income.
+Primarily in the stock component of our portfolio, clients will generally have a component of stocks and a component of bonds, or equities and fixed income.
 In the equity component, for the most part, we're using individual securities, companies that are satisfying certain criteria, names that you would recognize if you saw on an investment statement.
 Periodically, we'll blend in an ETF, which is an exchange-traded fund, into a sector that may be relatively small - in something like the S&P 500, or the Dow Jones.
-Then outside of the United States, so for individuals or for equities that are overseas, we're generally using some type of mutual fund that we have high conviction in the manager, and it has a reasonable cost structure.
-So, as I think both Matt and I mentioned, it's not that we don't use any mutual funds, we certainly try to limit the use of products whenever possible.
+Outside of the United States, for equities that are overseas, we're generally using some type of mutual fund that we have high conviction in the manager, and it has a reasonable cost structure.
+As I think both Matt and I mentioned, it's not that we don't use any mutual funds.
+We certainly try to limit the use of products whenever possible.
 Now, on the bond side of the portfolio, the fixed income component, that's where we generally use low cost mutual funds and exchange traded funds, and that's for a variety of reasons.
 The bond market...
 Matt, maybe you can touch on why that's important in the bond market.

 Matthew Mondoux 25:37

 Yeah, I mean, that's pretty key.
-The bond market just really tends to be difficult to diversify at scale.
-So, I guess the analogy that was always put forth to me is, there's a reason why bond traders drive Ferraris - they're constantly making money off every transaction.
-So, they're taking a cut and there's not as much price transparency as there is if you buy and sell a share of Apple.
-We can clearly see what it's trading at, what the bid and ask is, and generally, the difference between what somebody's willing to buy and sell is a penny, at most.
-Bonds could be dollars, hundreds of dollars, it's really tough to know.
-They don't trade as frequently and there's so many issues.
-So it can be a lot more cost effective, actually, to pay a marginal fee or a minor fee to the bond manager.
-You get diversification.
-They're transacting at scale in a way that's really tough to do, and they're getting better pricing.
-So for that, you know, some reasonable fee can be appropriate.
+The bond market really tends to be difficult to diversify at scale.
+I guess the analogy that was always put forth to me is, there's a reason why bond traders drive Ferraris - they're constantly making money off every transaction.
+They're taking a cut and there's not as much price transparency as there is if you buy and sell a share of Apple.
+We can clearly see what it's trading at, what the bid and ask is; generally, the difference between what somebody's willing to buy and sell is a penny, at most.
+Bonds could be dollars, hundreds of dollars.
+It's really tough to know.
+They don't trade as frequently and there are so many issues.
+It can be a lot more cost effective, actually, to pay up a marginal fee or a minor federal bond manager.
+You get diversification, that is transacting at scale in a way.
+That's really tough to do, and they're getting better pricing.
+For that, some reasonable fee can be appropriate.

 Dan Seder 26:39

-And I would just add, Matt, liquidity as well in the fixed income market where a bond typically, you know, the traditional sense of a bond, you would buy a bond and it would mature over time.
-You can buy a bond, ETF, or mutual fund today and sell that bond, mutual fund, or ETF tomorrow.
-So, they're very, very liquid.
+I would just add, Matt, that liquidity as well.
+In the fixed income market where a bond typically, the traditional sense of a bond, you would buy a bond and it would mature over time.
+You can buy a bond ETF or mutual fund today and sell that bond, mutual fund, or ETF tomorrow.
+They're very, very liquid.
 As the environment changes, it offers us a lot of flexibility.
 Antone, were there any others, or Robert, was there anything that you wanted to add?

 Robert Steinberg 27:12

 No, I think you guys covered it.
-You know, the challenge with bonds is there are so many more bonds than individual issues.
-You know, each company could have 30, 40, 50 different bond issues.
-And so, not all bonds trade every day, where individual stocks would trade every day.
-And so, the difference between the bid ask and the spread, the bid and the ask price, the price you pay for a bond to buy it versus sell it, is wider than there is for an individual stock.
-And so oftentimes, it's just more efficient.
-If somebody needs to sell just a little bit of bonds to have it in a bond ETF versus trying to go out to market and sell a very small position of a bond.
+The challenge with bonds is there are so many more bonds than stocks.
+A company could have 30, 40, 50 different bond issues.
+Each bond does not trade every day, where the company’s individual stock would trade every day.
+The difference between the price you pay to buy a bond versus sell it is usually wider for bonds than for individual stocks.
+It is often more efficient to sell a small amount of bonds in a bond ETF versus trying to go out to market and sell a small bond holding.

 Matthew Mondoux 27:57

-Dan, maybe really quickly, you could describe how you find holdings in mutual funds?
-You know, if you want to kind of get under the hood, you have mutual funds in your portfolio, you want to see what's in there.
+Dan, maybe really quickly you could describe how you find holdings in mutual funds?
+If you want to kind of get under the hood, you have mutual funds in your portfolio, you want to see what's in there.
 Maybe you can explain how that's fairly easy to do.